-Goal 2: Improvement of risk management systems Measure 2.2: Strengthening administrative and technical capacities for the management of risks of floods caused by extremely high ocean waves Description: The Action Plan in the field of natural disasters for 2020 of the Town of Kaštela prescribes various civil protection measures for various types of natural disasters.
+Improvement of risk management systems Strengthening administrative and technical capacities for combined risk management The Action Plan in the field of natural disasters for 2020 of the Town of Kaštela prescribes various civil protection measures for various individual types of natural disasters.
 The plan also defines the competent bodies, institutions, and services for response in crisis situations.
-However, the existing spatial planning documentation does not encompass measures of adaptation of infrastructure to the risks of floods caused by extremely high ocean waves.
-Therefore, it is imperative to strengthen the capacity of decision- makers with regards to the hazards caused by natural disasters in the form of various educations and to encourage the integration of adaptation measures into the necessary documentation.
-Additionally, it is important to ensure the technical preparedness of operational forces in order for them to respond in a timely manner, as well as the appropriate level of human resources.
-Time frame: 2030 Area: Kaštel Kambelovac Project Town of Kaštela developers: Stakeholders Split-Dalmatia County, operational forces in the civil protection system, Ministry of the Interior involved: Activities: 2.2.1.
-Integration of adaptation measures to risks of floods caused by extremely high ocean waves in the spatial planning documentation (remediation and/or reconstruction of critical infrastructure, planning according to zones of exposure to the influence of extremely high ocean waves etc.) 2.2.2.
-Organization of trainings to strengthen the capacity of decision-makers with regards to the dangers of floods caused by extremely high ocean waves and ways to mitigate their consequences 2.2.3.
-Development of rescue and evacuation plans with regards to the coastal flood zones 2.2.4.
+However, the existing spatial planning documentation does not encompass measures of infrastructure adaptation to combined risks.
+Therefore, it is imperative to strengthen the capacity of decision-makers with regards to the hazards caused by natural disasters in the form of various educations and to encourage the integration of adaptation measures into the necessary documentation.
+Additionally, it is important to ensure the technical preparedness of operational forces in order for them to respond in a timely manner, as well as the appropriate level of human capital training.
+2030 Kaštel Kambelovac Town of Kaštela Split-Dalmatia County, operational forces in the civil protection system, Ministry of the Interior 2.2.1.
+Integration of combined risk adaptation measures into the spatial planning documentation (remediation and/or reconstruction of critical infrastructure, planning according to zones of exposure to combined risks etc.) 2.2.2.
+Organization of trainings to strengthen the capacity of decision-makers with regards to the dangers caused by combined risks and ways to mitigate their consequences 2.2.3.
+Development of rescue and evacuation plans with regards to the exposure to combined risks 2.2.4.
 Improvement of the training system for operational forces and frequent emergency rescue drills 2.2.5.
 Performance of regular checks on the correctness of technical equipment of operational forces

-Goal 3: Involving the local community in activities in order to promote the importance of risk prevention and disaster resilience Measure 3.1: Raising awareness of the general public with regards to floods caused by extremely high ocean waves, behavior and protection protocols in such events, as well as disaster resilience Description: Floods caused by extremely high ocean waves occur mainly due to extremely strong winds combined with unfavorable weather conditions.
-Even though the weather is relatively predictable and some scenarios can be predicted, it is extremely important to work on measures of prevention, resilience, and mitigation of consequences that such disasters can cause.
+Goal 3: Involving the local community in activities in order to promote the importance of risk prevention and disaster resilience Measure 3.1: Raising awareness of the general public with regards to combined risks, behavior and protection protocols in the event of their occurrence, as well as disaster resilience Description: The dangers that combined risks pose need special attention considering the fact that they can cause large-scale disasters, and their consequences may persist for years to come.
+Therefore, it is extremely important to work as soon as possible on measures of prevention, resilience, and mitigation of consequences that such disasters can cause.
 The consequences may significantly endanger not only the economy and infrastructure, but also human lives.
-It is important to educate the general public on floods, the formation of extremely high ocean waves, as well as possible consequences they may bring.
-By raising awareness, the general public is involved in activities to promote the importance of risk prevention and disaster resilience, thus creating the preconditions for efficient spending of resources and a sustainable society.
-Time frame: 2030 Area: Kaštel Kambelovac Project Town of Kaštela, University of Split developers: Stakeholders General public involved: Activities: 3.1.1.
-Organizing public campaigns in order to raise awareness of the general public in cooperation with the academic community and experts in the field of management of risks of floods caused by extremely high ocean waves and disaster resilience and their consequences for people, society, infrastructure, and the environment 3.1.2.
-Organizing public campaigns in order to raise awareness of the general public on the protocol of behavior of the population in the event of floods caused by extremely high ocean waves and other natural disasters 3.1.3.
+It is important to educate the general public on combined risks and their possible consequences.
+By raising awareness, the general public is involved in activities in order to promote the importance of combined risk prevention and increasing disaster resilience.
+This way, an opportunity for efficient use of resources and a sustainable society is created.
+Time frame: 2030 Area: Kaštel Kambelovac Project developers: Town of Kaštela, University of Split Stakeholders General public involved: Activities: 3.1.1.
+Organizing public campaigns in order to raise awareness of the general public in cooperation with the academic community and experts in the field of combined risk management and disaster resilience and their consequences for people, society, infrastructure, and the environment 3.1.2.
+Organizing public campaigns in order to raise awareness of the general public on the protocol of behavior of the population in case of combined risks and other natural disasters 3.1.3.
 Production of promotional materials and their distribution to the local population along with ways to contribute to the sustainability of the coastal area